 2 Michizane Sugawara

-He lost his job due to the political scheme by his rival, he was expelled to Dazaifu, and he died here in great grief.
-Sometime after his death, several tragic deaths and disasters attacked Kyoto, the imperial town.
-The people there believed these were caused by the dead spirit of Sugawara Michizane, because they knew his tragic death and thought they had to appease his angry spirit.
-This led to the construction of the shrine.
+Sugawara no Michizane lost his position due to a political scheme by his rivals, was exiled to Dazaifu, and died there in deep sorrow.
+Some years after his death, a series of tragic deaths and disasters struck the imperial capital of Kyoto.
+The people believed these calamities were the work of Michizane’s vengeful spirit, knowing of his unjust end and feeling a need to appease his anger.
+To pacify his soul, they enshrined him as a deity, which led to the construction of Dazaifu Tenmangū.

 3 Torii Gate